parikshit-rs/Login-form/README.md

 > response.ejs is provided

-7. At last create a folder names 'public' and create the css file for your project.
+7. At last create a folder names 'public', inside this folder create the css file for your project.

 > styles.css and a background image is provided in public folder.
 Although I did not spend much time writing this, you have complete freedom over the styles to modify it according to your preferences.